andrewroberts/rose-task-manager/README.md

-# Rose Task Manager (RoseTM)
+# Rose Task Manager (RTM)

-Rose Task Manager (RoseTM) is a team/collaborative task manager that has been developed to make full use of Google Apps and Google Apps Script.
+Rose Task Manager (RM) is a team/collaborative task manager that has been developed to make full use of Google Apps and Google Apps Script.

 It's main features are: